foko/api-docs/api/README.md

 * **totalUsers** total number of registered users as of the date
 * **dailyActiveUsers** total number of active users who open the apps (iOS, Android or web) at least once.
 This is also known as DAU.

-*Examples*
+### Url Endpoint Examples
 ```
 /public/api/v0/feed?access_token=[token]&from=2016-01-01
 /public/api/v0/feed?access_token=[token]&from=2016-03-01&to=2016-03-15&timezone=EST
 /public/api/v0/feed?access_token=[token]&timezone=EST
 ```
-### Sample Response JSON
+### JSON Response Examples
-The API will return an array of JSON object.
+The API will return a JSON object, instead of an array.
 Here is a sample response:
 ```
 {
   "2016-12-01": {